redhog/InfiniteGlass/docs/SESSION.md

 particularly useful for windows of components (see above).
 To generate the correct json for such a ghost, the following command can be used

     glass-action ghost export

-# Components

-Components are applications to run during your session or at startup that provide some part of the desktop environment.
-As opposed to normal applications used by the user, they are not normally started and stopped by the user and do not provide windows managed by the user.
-In particular, they are not SMlib clients and do not store a RestartCommand with glass-ghosts.

-However, each component is given a name, and can be restarted or replaced using the 'glass-action component' subcommands with that name.